kuhchung/kuhchung.github.io/pages/hunters-notes/Agnaktor.md

 A nice flashbomb opening is at the very end of his world laser.

+You can roll directly through his hipcheck without evasion as long as you're deep enough.

 ## Reward oddities
 All 4 claws must be broken for a claw break reward.